minebreaker/sschm/README.md

 Following units are used for internal data, and converted to user preferred ones on display

 * Distance - int in km
-* Time - zoned datetime if available, utc if not
+* Time - zoned datetime if available, utc if not.
+User-entered local datetimes are assumed to have configured timezone
 * Fuel - dL